formal-land/formal.land/docs/learn/start.md

 ### Conclusion

 We have seen how to both test and formally verify a small program `opposite_i8`.
 As there are only `256` possible values between `-128` and `127`, we could have also tested it exhaustively.
 But if we were working with the `i64` type instead, for signed integers with 64 bits, there would be too many possible values to test.
-That does not make Jeju afraid as the proof for 64-bits integers takes about the same time to run, a fraction of a second, and confirms that `opposite_i64` is valid for all `i64` values except the minimal one! 🎊
+That does not make Jeju afraid as the proof for 64-bits integers takes about the same time to run, a fraction of a second, and confirms that `opposite_i64` is valid for all `i64` values except the minimal one.

 ## Next